 When the facility first opened its doors to the Bahraini community in 1903, it was called the Mason Memorial Hospital.
 It was the first choice, if not the only choice, until formal government healthcare facilities opened up sometime around 1940s.

-From acquiring the first X-ray machine in the entire region in the 1940s to now constructing the most eco-friendly state-of-the-art hospital which is set to open in 2022; AMH continues to be at the forefront of the medical field – using human expertise and the latest scientific technology to benefit patients.
+From acquiring the first X-ray machine in the entire region in the 1940s to now opening the most eco-friendly state-of-the-art hospital in Januray 2023, AMH continues to be at the forefront of the medical field – using human expertise and the latest scientific technology to benefit patients.

 As the only not-for-profit private hospital here for nearly 120 years, it continues to offer high quality, affordable, healthcare to the people of Bahrain.